Making Interpretable Discoveries from Unstructured Data: A High-Dimensional Multiple Hypothesis Testing Approach: Framework

-Autointerp pipelines ideally not only specify how to generate descriptions for dictionary features, but also \textit{evaluate} the quality of these descriptions.
-We now consider a new statistical formalization of a popular autointerp evaluation technique called ``detection scoring.''
+Autointerp pipelines ideally not only specify how to generate descriptions for concept indicators, but also \textit{evaluate} the quality of these descriptions.
+We now consider a new statistical formalization of a mainstream autointerp evaluation technique called ``detection scoring.''

 The fundamental principle of detection scoring is that ``an interpretation should serve as a binary classifier distinguishing activating from nonactivating contexts'' \citep{paulo_automatically_2024}.
-In other words: description of a dictionary feature can be treated like a classification problem, one where the natural language description itself (incorporated in a LLM prompt) is the classifier, the input is a specific text example, and the label to be predicted is derived from the ground truth of the presence or absence of a feature's activation in that text example (which is known to the researcher).
+In other words: description of a concept can be treated like a classification problem, one where the natural language description itself (harnessed in a LLM prompt) is the classifier, the input is a specific text example, and the label to be predicted is derived from the ground truth of the presence or absence of a SAE feature's activation in that text example (which is always known to the researcher using their \texttt{Embed} function).
 Under this framing, binary classifier performance metrics like accuracy, precision, and recall characterize the quality of the description.

-To newly formalize this autointerp strategy, consider a ``held-out'' unstructured dataset of size $m$ drawn independently from the same distribution of interest $P$.
-This held-out dataset may be created, for example, by partitioning an original unstructured dataset drawn i.i.d. from $P$ into two disjoint datasets via indices chosen at random, independently of all the data.
-Let us denote the set of indices of unstructured data points in the main sample as $\mathcal{I}^\textrm{estim}$, and those in the held-out dataset as $\mathcal{I}^\textrm{eval}$.
+To formalize this autointerp strategy, consider a ``held-out'' unstructured dataset of size $m$ drawn independently from the same distribution of interest $P$.
+(This held-out dataset may be created, for example, by partitioning an original unstructured dataset drawn i.i.d. from $P$ into two disjoint datasets via indices chosen at random, independently of all the data.)
+Let us denote the set of indices of unstructured data points in the main sample as $\mathcal{I}^\textrm{estim}$, and those in the held-out dataset as $\mathcal{I}^\textrm{eval}$.\footnote{In empirical settings featuring a randomized experiment, for sake of preserving power, it may be useful for researchers to create the held-out dataset split from the larger treatment arm, if one exists.}